eherozhao/iChat/README.md

 ### Recall messages
 When chatting, sometimes people might send the wrong sentence.
 Therefore, we would like to implement a recall button for users to retrieve the message send no more than 2 minutes.

+## Conclusion

+We have learned a lot from this course.
+The course covers all part of the web development, from the history of web, the frontend development and the backend part.
+We think that in the future, the course can introduce more programming language about the backend development, because nowadays many backend frameworks and technical stacks are popular.

+## Reference
+All information are from the internet.